Kazakhstan - The Golden Bridge Between Russia and China

 Kazakhstan – The Golden Bridge Between Russia and China by Rory – The Daily Coin

 If you look at a map of Russia or China you will see Kazakhstan sits exactly between the two countries.
-The reason India is included is the fact that India is part of the BRICS, SCO and will be moving more in line with the Eastern economic alliances and away from Western influence.
+These nations are all part of the BRICS, SCO that are creating the 21st Century Eastern economic alliances and while moving away from Western influence.

 Kazakhstan is an integral part of the gold story going forward.
 Not only has she been adding gold to her reserves for the past 5 plus years she produces a lot of gold and, equally as important, smelts a lot of Russian and Chinese gold.
 Kazakhstan is one of those nations you rarely hear anything about, but their economy is growing like a weed.
+Their importance is almost nonexistent in the West but is on the cutting edge from an Eastern perspective.

+Sitting on some of the more important natural resources, natural gas, gold, rare earths and a great many more, Kazakhstan’s economy has the potential to continue to grow for decades to come.
+These resources will fuel the BRI infrastructure project that is already being developed.
+If the economy doesn’t continue to grow it will stabilize at an elevated level from where the economy was just a few years ago.
+Good times for a lot more people dead ahead.

 The Kazakhstan’s economy expanded 4.3 percent year-on-year in January-September of 2017, compared to a 0.4 percent growth in the same period a year ago.
 GDP Annual Growth Rate in Kazakhstan averaged 4.97 percent from 1995 until 2017, reaching an all time high of 14.10 percent in the second quarter of 2001 and a record low of -9.20 percent in the third quarter of 1995.
 Source

-Click chart to enlarge
+Click Chart to Enlarge

 Kazakhstan is also responsible for most of the worlds uranium.
 They produce and smelt for Russia and their uranium production is so important to the world that earlier today she announced a 20% reduction in output over the next three years and two of the largest uranium mining stocks went up between 12% and 14%.